abdulwm97/NextJsPracticeProject/README.md

 ## Next.js project structure
 ![image](https://user-images.githubusercontent.com/80905254/155861302-80295003-c3dc-4d79-856b-65d9a14fcd79.png)

-depenedencies are defined in package.json.
-The dependencies defined in package.json and the their dependencies are stored in node_modules.
-Use ```npm install``` to install the dependencies into your project.
+Depenedencies are defined in package.json.
+The dependencies defined in package.json and the their dependencies are stored in node_modules directory.
+Use ```npm install``` to install the dependencies into your project. styles has css and public holds public resources, such as images.
+In a normal a regular react app you might find an index.html in the public folder, in a next.js react app you don't have it because next.js has built in pre-rendering.
+In the pages folder the file based routing is set up.